 o Follow the official evacuation route as other roads may be blocked and prepare for heavy traffic and delays.

 If You Have to Take Shelter Where You Are

 Sometimes authorities will recommend that people take shelter where they are during a volcanic eruption.
 FEMA recommends the following steps to take if you are told to take shelter where you are:

 o Keep updated with the official announcements, until you are informed that all is safe and you can evacuate the area.
-Some areas may be evacuated first as they might in a greater risk than others.
-Trust you local authorities.
+Some areas may be evacuated first as they might at a greater risk than others.
+Trust your local authorities.

 o Close and lock all windows and outside doors.